Emerald Ash Borer Identification, Prevention & Treatment Programs

 Cost estimates of dealing with dead ash trees over the next decade in the U.S. will exceed 10 billion dollars in urban settings alone.

-Emerald Ash Borer has been present in New Jersey since 2014 and is spreading quickly.
+Emerald Ash Borer has been present in New Jersey since 2014 and has spread throughout most of the state.

-Since its accidental introduction into the United States and Canada in the 1990s and its subsequent detection in 2002, it has spread to 15 states and adjacent parts of Canada.
-It has killed at least 50 to 100 million ash trees so far and threatens to kill most of the 8.7 billion ash trees throughout North America.
+Since its accidental introduction into the United States and Canada in the 1990s and its subsequent detection in 2002, emerald ash borer has spread to 15 states and adjacent parts of Canada.
+It has killed at least 100 million ash trees so far and threatens to kill most of the 8.7 billion ash trees throughout North America.

-For details, see our Emerald Ash Borer FAQs.
+For details, including information on how OPC treats ash trees for EAB, see our Emerald Ash Borer FAQs.

 Take Action Now to Protect your Important Ash Trees